scientistEgong/Learning-Python-Full-Time/README.md

 ## 🐍🐍 **Learning-Python-Full-Time**

-This repository id my full documentation of learning python — from the basics to advanced concepts.
+This repository is my full documentation of learning python — from the basics to advanced concepts.
 It is a resource reinforced with syntax notes, examples, and real-world projects.
 These serves as a personal learning jounal and research resource for anyone walking the same path.